craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 tags:
 - content strategy
 categories:
-description: The thing that you put onto production should be the product of the thing that you build with development.
-You should ship only artifacts, not development tools.
+description: Ship artifacts, not development tools.
 I give a brief history of the evolution of Drupal's project repository and provide by manifesto for the separation of production and development code.
 ---

 **Note: This article is adapted from a presentation I gave at [NYCCamp](http://nyccamp.org/).
 It was improved greatly by the thoughtful feedback from my former colleagues: Larry Garfield, Steve Persch, Bec White, and Arthur Foelsche.**

 ##TL;DR
 This is what development looks like:
 ![Development conveyor belt](/img/tools_chain.png)

 This is what a production artifact looks like:
 ![Shipping box](/img/shipment_box_product.png)

 This is what development markup looks like: